panzerdp/dmitripavlutin.com/content/posts/119-fetch-decorator-pattern/index.md

 Let's look closer at how `JsonFetcherDecorator` is constructed.

 `JsonFetcherDecorator` conforms to the `Fetcher` interface.
-That's really important because it allows to use multiple decorators.
+That's important because it allows using multiple decorators.

 `JsonExtractorFetch` has a private field `decoratee` that also conforms to the `Fetcher` interface.
 Inside the `fetch()` method `this.decoratee.run(input, init)` pefroms the actual fetch of data.